Static Type Analysis

 assert-type nums :list

-&inspect-type x ; Prints: [&inspect-type] x => number type
+; Prints: [&inspect-type] x => number type

-&inspect-type nums ; Prints: [&inspect-type] nums => list type
+; Prints: [&inspect-type] nums => list type

 let

-first $ &list:nth nums 0
+item $ &list:nth nums 0

-&inspect-type first ; Prints: [&inspect-type] first => dynamic type
+; Prints: [&inspect-type] item => dynamic type

-assert-type first :number
+assert-type item :number

-&inspect-type first ; Prints: [&inspect-type] first => number type
+; Prints: [&inspect-type] item => number type

 Note: This is a development tool - remove it in production code.
 Returns nil at runtime.